UNEsestudio/cosc220-sync-lectures/Tutorial 1.md

     `escape`.
 To save and exit (complete the commit), type `:wq` from command mode (`:` to start a command, `w` for write, `q` for quit, and hit enter).
     To abort the commit, type `:q!` from command mode (`:` to start a command, `q` for quit, and `!` to mean "yes, really without saving my changes").

+    If you'd like a vim tutorial: https://www.openvim.com/

+    If you'd like to change your default editor to nano:
+    Open `~/.bashrc`
+    Add `export EDITOR=nano`
+    Close your terminal and open a new one (or run `source ~/.bashrc`) to make the setting take effect.

-7. If you haven't already (you should have), request access to [http://gitlab.une.edu.au/groups/cosc220-2020](http://gitlab.une.edu.au/groups/cosc220-2020) from the GitLab web UI (so you can push your changes)
+7. If you haven't already (you should have), request access to [http://gitlab.une.edu.au/groups/cosc220-2021](http://gitlab.une.edu.au/groups/cosc220-2021) from the GitLab web UI (so you can push your changes)

 4. Push your new branch to GitHub with `git push -u origin {your_branch_name}`. e.g.,